microsoft/rushstack-websites/websites/rushjs.io/docs/pages/advanced/subspaces.md

    ```

    > **Note:** You can migrate to subspaces without using `--full` to regenerate any lockfiles,
-   > but it is a more involved process may involve using a script to rewrite some paths in the
+   > but it is a more involved process that may involve using a script to rewrite some paths in
-   > `pnpm-lock.yaml` files.
+   > the `pnpm-lock.yaml` files.

 ## See also